chinmaya10000/DevOps-Assessment/README.md

 ### Infrastructure Setup

 1. **Terraform Configuration**
-   - The Terraform configuration for provisioning infrastructure can be found in the `infrastructure` directory.
+   - The Terraform configuration for provisioning infrastructure can be found in the `terraform` directory.
 This includes configurations for AWS VPC, subnets, security groups, and EC2 instances.

 2. **Ansible Playbook**
-   - The Ansible playbook used for configuring the server and deploying Docker containers is located in the `scripts` directory.
+   - The Ansible playbook used for configuring the server and deploying Docker containers is located in the `ansible` directory.
 This playbook handles tasks such as installing Docker, Docker Compose, and deploying the Docker container from a `docker-compose.yml` file.

 ## Monitoring